Knowledge base

 - Requires connecting to the hosting via FTP to send a

-archive and a PHP file to reinstall the old site.
+.ziparchive and a PHP file to reinstall the old site.- —> Refer to this guide.

 This guide explains how to add a theme from Elegant Themes (Divi) for free to a WordPress site already installed via the Infomaniak installer.